BorisMuzellec/EllipticalEmbeddings/README.md

 >[Boris Muzellec and Marco Cuturi, *Generalizing Point Embeddings using the Wasserstein Space of Elliptical Distributions*](https://arxiv.org/abs/1805.07594)

-While the code it contains is functional and allows to reproduce results form the paper, it is still under the process of being refactored.
-A final version will be made available shortly.

 ## Dependencies

 `python 2.7.5, cupy, cython `